• Home

 The Apostasy of Israel

-Hosea 8:1-6
+Hosea 8:1-3

-47 "Because you did not serve the Lord your God with joy and gladness of heart, for the abundance of everything, 48 therefore you shall serve your enemies, whom the Lord will send against you, in hunger, in thirst, in nakedness, and in need of everything; and He will put a yoke of iron on your neck until He has destroyed you.
+47 “Because you did not serve the Lord your God with joy and gladness of heart, for the abundance of everything, 48 therefore you shall serve your enemies, whom the Lord will send against you, in hunger, in thirst, in nakedness, and in need of everything; and He will put a yoke of iron on your neck until He has destroyed you.
 49 The Lord will bring a nation against you from afar, from the end of the earth, as swift as the eagle flies, a nation whose language you will not understand, 50 a nation of fierce countenance, which does not respect the elderly nor show favor to the young.
 51 And they shall eat the increase of your livestock and the produce of your land, until you are destroyed; they shall not leave you grain or new wine or oil, or the increase of your cattle or the offspring of your flocks, until they have destroyed you.
+(Deuteronomy 28:47-51)

-Israel says, "God we know you."
-God said, "No, you don't!"
+Israel says, “God, we know you.”
+God said, “No, you don’t!”
 What a scary place for them to be.
-Judgment was crashing down on them and they didn't know God.
-They had played the religious game for years, never really committed to God; all along in the back of their mind figuring they had time.
-God was their plan B, if all else went wrong, God would step in and save them.
+Judgment was crashing down on them, and they didn’t know God.
+They had played the religious game for years, never really committed to God, all along, in the back of their mind, figuring they had time.
+God was their plan B. If all else went wrong, God would step in and save them.

-They set up kings without seeking God.
-They put princes in place that wouldn't acknowledge God.
-They made idols for themselves that did nothing but cut them off from the Lord.
-Of all the idols to make, they made a golden calf.
-This is so reminiscent of the Israelites at the base of the mountain of God, while God gave the law to the Priest and Prophet Moses.
-This is so offensive to God; it can be nothing else than Satanically inspired.
-But they wouldn't know that, they were so far from knowing God, this seemed right to them.
+Of all the idols they could have made, they made a golden calf.
+This is reminiscent of the Israelites at the base of Mount Sinai, where God gave the law to Moses.
+This is so offensive to God.
+It can be nothing less than Satanically inspired.
+They were so far from knowing God that this seemed right to them.

-Israel refused to stop idol worship until it was too late.
-The calf was rejected!
-God's anger was aroused; this phrase literally means it causes a burning in the nose of God.
-It was like God saying this calf stinks to high heaven.
 How long?
 How long could they expect God to look past this?
-They made this with their hands; it had nothing to do with God Most High.
-How could they forget all that was said, documented and done for them by Yahweh?
+They made this with their hands.
+It had nothing to do with God Most High.
+How could they forget all that Yahweh had said, documented, and done for them?

 God is a God to be obeyed.
 He is a God of mercy and justice.
 Our society is quick to acknowledge God when convenient.
-The acknowledgment is not noticeable by the way we live.
+The acknowledgment is not noticeable in the way we live.

 Hosea 8:7-10